-With the nights drawing in, we asked Lee Potter Cavanagh, bar manager across all the Hix restaurants, to make us a drink suitable for Halloween.
-He went for something more delicious than ghoulish, with a bit of Bonfire Night thrown in: his own Shipshape & Bristol Fashioned, a spicy, rich cocktail that’s very autumn/winter.
+With the nights drawing in, we asked Lee Potter Cavanagh, bar manager across all the Hix restaurants, to make us a drink suitable for chilly evenings.
+His own Shipshape & Bristol Fashioned, a spicy, rich cocktail that’s very autumn/winter.

 ‘You get the theatre of the flame and the smoke,’ says Lee.
 ‘And it’s a good, strong cocktail – this is for people who really like drinking.
 It’s the Hix take on the Old-Fashioned cocktail, and a tribute to Bristol’s heritage of rum connections.
 Rum would have come in on ships from Guyana.’
 Strong it may be, but it also has sweetness and light to it – we found it aromatic, refreshing and steadying.

 - When you’re making a cocktail for the first time, start with the least expensive ingredients first: that way, if you go wrong, you’re just chucking out a bit of sugar and some bitters, not wasting precious 15-year-old rum.